AzureIoTGBB/azure-iot-edge-hol/module2/README.md

 ![Serial monitor](/images/m2bArduino11.png)

+8. Close the Serial Monitor (feel free to close the Arduino IDE as well - we are done with it).
+If you do not close the Serial Monitor, it "holds on to" the COM port and we will get an error later trying to read from it.

 ## Create "IoT Device"

 Per the note about needing an intermediate IoT device to talk to the serial port and forward the messages on, we have a "dumb" IoT Device that reads the CSV-formatted data fron the serial/USB port and sends it to IoT Edge